allenchazhoor/CSC290Battleship/README.md

 ### Bradley
 > My main contributions to the game were in the graphics of the title screen.
 I used images that were copyright-free, for the background of the title screen and the game buttons.
 I created the logo of the game The code I wrote basically just imports the image files and displays them on the game screen.
 For the README, I wrote the section on how to play the game, with step-by-step instructions.

+### Thomas
+> I was responsible for the backend of the project.
+I wrote most of the code in the controller file and some methods in the board file.
+I also added documentation for all the methods I wrote.
+I also contributed towards both presentation slides production and the project plan.
+For the README file, I contributed towards describing what the main methods in the controller file work and how to use them.